f4exb/sdrangel/Readme.md

 Since version 4.1 the previously separated project SDRdaemon has been modified and included in SDRangel.
 The `sdrangelsrv` headless variant can be used for this purpose using the Remote source or sink channels.

+<h2>MIMO support</h2>

+Since version 5 and exclusively on the `v5` branch of the repository.
+This supports devices and channels with simultaneous and coherent handling of several input and/or output streams in parallel.

 <h1>Notes on pulseaudio setup</h1>

 The audio devices with Qt are supported through pulseaudio and unless you are using a single sound chip (or card) with a single output port or you are an expert with pulseaudio config files you may get into trouble when trying to route the audio to a different output port.
 These notes are a follow-up of issue #31 with my own experiments with HDMI audio output on the Udoo x86 board.
 So using this example of HDMI output you can do the following: